Azure/fta-architecturalreview/articles/application-modernization.md

 * **Have you investigated the full range of Azure compute (hosting) options and compared their features before making a decision?**

     Azure offers several compute options: Azure App Service, Service Fabric, Azure Container Services, Azure Functions, Virtual Machines, Cloud Services (legacy).
 It is critical that you choose the right hosting model by comparing different options and select the right hosting model(s) based on your requirements.
+All of the different services have different characteristics for maintenance, operations, resiliency, scalability, cost and performance envelope.

     > [Criteria for choosing an Azure compute option](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-comparison)
     >